Bealby/grandpas-pocket-watch-shop/README.md

 ### Extra Features

-- Only login/ conyact if registered

-- Toast delay

-- Stripe
+- `Allauth` was used for the profile and accounts functionality.
+Which includes features such as Login, Password Reset, for which all displayed with consistant headers to Website.
+With icons that have black backgrounds with white text.

+- Toast info windows are set up through out the Website to help notify the user upon any successes, information, warnings and error.
+The info toast windows are set with a 15000 delay time after which they will disappear if not removed by the user manually.

-  Then we'll use an elegant UI feature of stripe called elements to add a secure form element for collecting credit card information.
+- `Stripe` functionality is used for the payment procedure which adds secure form element for collecting credit card information.

-So our form is being submitted and orders are successfully created in the database.
-But what happens if the users somehow intentionally or accidentally closes the browser window after the payment is confirmed but before the form is submitted.
-We would end up with a payment in stripe but no order in our database.
-What's more, if we were building a real store that needed to complete post order operations like fulfilment sending internal email notifications and so on none of that stuff would be triggered because the user never fully completed their order.
-This could result in a customer being charged and never receiving a confirmation email or even worse never receiving what they ordered.
+   `Webhooks` are also used to listen for any unprecidented, unusual behaviour which could affect the payment process.
-To prevent this situation we're going to build in some redundancy.
-Each time an event occurs on stripe such as a payment intent being created.
-A payment being completed and so on stripe sends out what's called a webhook we can listen for.
-Webhooks are like the signals django sends each time a model is saved or deleted.
-Except that they're sent securely from stripe to a URL we specify.
+   They will send out signals each time a model is saved or deleted, sent securely from stripe to a URL.

 ### Features left to Implement